Residence permit in accordance with Swedish rules for family members of Nordic citizens

 Your family members need to have an insurance policy that will cover any costs that may arise in connection with illness or injury when they are living in Sweden.
 If they are registered in the Swedish population register they are covered by the Swedish social insurance system.
 If they are not registered in the population register it is important that they get their own health insurance policy.

-To be registered in the Swedish population register you generally need to have been granted a residence permit in Sweden for at least one year and plan to stay here for a year or longer.
+To be registered in the Swedish population register you generally need to have the right to stay in Sweden and plan to stay here for a year or longer.

 If the Swedish Migration Agency refuses your application